How Men Can Get Rid Of Dark Circles and Eye Bags

 What Causes Dark Circles And Eye Bags?

-Dark circles and eye bags tend to go hand in hand and often stem from the same circumstances.
+Dark circles and under-eye bags tend to go hand in hand and often stem from the same common causes.

 Fatigue From Undersleeping or Oversleeping:

-Fatigue is the factor most commonly associated with the appearance of new circles and could result from something as simple as staying up a few hours past your bedtime.
+Fatigue is the factor most commonly associated with the appearance of new circles and fine lines, which could result from something as simple as staying up a few hours past your bedtime.

 Similarly, lack of sleep can also cause fluid to build up underneath your eyes, which can cast shadows underneath your eyes and enhance the appearance of any dark circles you might already have.